Auxiliary Tasks and Exploration Enable ObjectNav: Agent Analysis

 Though a behavioral analysis provides a sense of how the agent fails, it does not explain why, and probing techniques fall short when it is unclear what knowledge an agent might encode.
 Through our experiments, dynamics have played an important role -- the 6-action agent looking downward, acting chaotic with predicted segm., and overtaking 4-action after tuning.
 Important failure modes appear dynamic in nature: `loop' failures indicate forgetting of visited locations, `commitment' failures could be attributed to procrastination through the agent's internal clock.
 We were thus motivated to characterize the agent's dynamic computations.

 \xhdr{Belief Dynamics correlate with agent observations}.
 Before we study RNN dynamics proper, we first validate that RNN dynamics reflect trajectory dynamics, as represented by sequences of observation embeddings.
 This helps quantify to what extent agent beliefs are grounded in agent observations and actions; a strong connection would support a stability hypothesis (that agents need smooth inputs for smooth RNN dynamics).
 Alternately, RNN dynamics could be driven by intermediate computation, and thus the RNNs would conservatively incorporate inputs, \ie through gating, so as to best preserve hidden state information.
-To measure this, we compute the discrete curvature of the agent belief trajectories, as well as of the observation embeddings.
-Discrete curvature is the dot product similarity of successive displacement vectors in a sequence of representations (\citep{henaff2019perceptual}, details in~\secref{sec:curvature}).
+We measure this with the curvature of the agent belief trajectories and the observation embeddings, by computing the dot product similarity of successive displacements in a sequence of representations (\citep{henaff2019perceptual}, details in~\secref{sec:curvature}).
 We report the correlation between each belief curvature and observation curvature.

 \figref{fig:obs_curv} shows that observation and belief curvatures are closely correlated, \ie that varying observations track large changes within agent hidden state.
 This suggests that RNNs do incorporate most inputs.
 It is possible non-reactive computation (\eg such as time tracking probed in~\secref{sec:probes}) which occurs independently from observations might not manifest because they are relatively stable; however, the CP belief, which should track coverage variables that are relatively independent from moment-to-moment observations, is less correlated with observations than the other beliefs.
 This suggests non-reactive computation needn't be hidden.